zotonic/ringbuffer/README.md

 is perfectly ok to drop log entries if that means that the server can handle the peak load.

-This ringbuffer is technically not a ring.
+This ring buffer is technically not a ring.
 It is a size limited buffer, implemented in ets.
 Its main characteristics are:

  * Optimized for writes: non locking and non blocking queue writes;
  * Size limited, define the maximum number of entries upon queue creation;
  * Readers are synchronized to prevent race conditions;
- * Readers return the number of entries that were lost due to too fast writers.
+ * Readers return the number of entries that were lost due to too fast writers;
- * As many queues as needed;
+ * As many queues as needed.

 The size of the ring is set upon creation.
 If the ring is full then older entries are overwritten.
 Overwritten entries are skipped